COPIM: Work Packages

+As part of the second project phase of Open Book Futures (OBF), the work package structure has been slightly adapted to accommodate the shift in focus towards accelerating the uptake of the proof-of-concepts that have been delivered during the first phase.

+In doing so, Open Book Futures's overall goal is to increase COPIM's long-term impact and ensure that a wide range of voices have the opportunity to shape the future of open access book publishing.
+In order to amplify bibliodiverse and equitable community-led approaches to OA book publishing, OBF aims not just to strengthen existing networks in the UK and North America, but also to engage further with publishers, universities, and infrastructure providers in a diverse set of national and linguistic contexts, including Africa, Australasia, Continental Europe, and Latin America.

 Opening the Future

-Opening the Future, a revenue model developed in COPIM's Work Package 3, is a collective subscription model through which subscribing libraries can get unlimited access to a selection of a chosen publisher's backlist, with perpetual access after three years.
+Opening the Future, a revenue model developed in COPIM's Business Models Work Package, is a collective subscription model through which subscribing libraries can get unlimited access to a selection of a chosen publisher's backlist, with perpetual access after three years.
 The generated membership revenue is used by the publisher solely to produce new Open access monographs.

-The model is currently being piloted in collaboration with CEU Press and Liverpool University Press.
+The model is currently being piloted in collaboration with CEU Press and Liverpool University Press under the remit of COPIM.

-Thoth

-Thoth is an Open source metadata management and distribution platform developed by COPIM's Dissemination Work Package.
-Thoth is specifically tailored to tackle issues of getting Open access (OA) works into the book supply chain.
-It is being built with openness in mind: its source code is open, its data is exposed via open APIs and all its outputs are released under a CC0 license.